impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

 BTW- What is the difference, if any, between plugins and hooks, with respect to RBENV?
 I'll have to add this to my running list of questions.

-While I was digging through the git history of `rbenv-exec`, I found [this commit](https://github.com/rbenv/rbenv/commit/99035a49a9c55d4a5ee67bdc7e372cc9221756c9#diff-0ca831c894125a742cf8127263c4eaacee60548229cbf76360cae72cf624dd7c) in Github.
+While I was digging through the git history of `rbenv-exec`, I found [this commit](https://github.com/rbenv/rbenv/commit/99035a49a9c55d4a5ee67bdc7e372cc9221756c9#diff-0ca831c894125a742cf8127263c4eaacee60548229cbf76360cae72cf624dd7c){:target="_blank" rel="noopener"} in Github.
 It shows that the file originally looked like this:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-15mar2023-502am.png" width="100%" style="border: 1px solid black; padding: 0.5em">
 </p>

 The file is clearly missing a lot of the code it now has, including the looping over the `scripts` variable and the `source`ing of each file.
 Maybe if I find the commit which introduced that code, I can figure out why it's needed.
-I find that commit [here](https://github.com/rbenv/rbenv/commit/a9837f3a066f6a2a7898ddb281a5ff34e1750df1), and the commit message is `look for plugin scripts to extend functionality`.
+I find that commit [here](https://github.com/rbenv/rbenv/commit/a9837f3a066f6a2a7898ddb281a5ff34e1750df1){:target="_blank" rel="noopener"}, and the commit message is `look for plugin scripts to extend functionality`.
 At the time of that commit, the entire file looked like this:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-15mar2023-503am.png" width="100%" style="border: 1px solid black; padding: 0.5em">